Configuring the application

 filename_scenario_sda

 filename_scenario_sda is the filename of the file that contains emission intensity based scenario data.
+The file specified by filename_scenario_sda must exist in the directory specified by the dir_input parameter.
 It must be a single string/character value, and it must refer to a valid, accessible, local file.
 As an example:

 filename_scenario_sda: "scenarios_2022_ei_p4b.csv"